Condo Insurance vs. Homeowners Insurance

 In home insurance, liability coverage typically shields you from legal claims arising from accidents or injuries on your property.
 A liability policy will protect you if a guest slips and falls inside your house and sues you for medical or legal expenses.
 It can also cover incidents in your garage or yard, like a dog bite incident.

 Understanding the differences between home and condo insurance can be challenging.
-MoneyGeek’s frequently asked questions can help provide clarification on the subject.
+MoneyGeek’s frequently asked questions can help clarify the subject.

 What is HO-6 insurance?